why make this recipe

 Conclusion

-For another simple take on cucumber and broccoli, see Cucumber Broccoli Salad.
+For another simple version and extra tips on a similar mix, see this Cucumber Broccoli Salad: Cucumber Broccoli Salad.

 - Prep Time: 10 minutes